 From a financial stand-point it’s a smart move to sell your solar system along with the sale of your property.
 You may be able to raise the asking price and even sell your home or property faster.

 In this case, unlike option #1 where you are taking the system, you don’t need to worry about damaging the roof and having to offer a credit or roof repairs of any kind.

 Leasing Solar Panels is a Different Story

 In short, when you lease, you don’t own the panels.
-You will need to contact your solar provider & talk to them about moving your panels to the new location and what that process entails.
-If you take the system with you – you will also need to deal with the roof & fade damage discussed above.
+You will need to contact your solar provider and talk to them about moving your panels to the new location and what that process entails.
+If you take the system with you – you will also need to deal with the roof and fade damage discussed above.

 For instance, the buyer might like your home but is just not interested in dealing with leased panels.
 You may lose the potential sale if you don’t take this one step at a time and figure out your proper course of action.

-We have outlined the pros & cons to moving solar panels and taking them with you or leaving them to the new buyers when selling any kind of real estate.
+We have outlined the pros and cons of moving solar panels and taking them with you or leaving them to the new buyers when selling any kind of real estate.
 New solar system costs are going down while the number of financial incentives for new systems is increasing.

-In summary, it typically makes the most sense to just leave the old solar panel system & buy an all newer more efficient system for your new home or business.
+In summary, it typically makes the most sense to just leave the old solar panel system and buy a newer, more efficient system for your new home or business.
 Your solar system will make a great selling feature for your property so enjoy the increased interest!

 At Rethink Electric we are the solar experts so you don’t have to be.
-We bring our professional experience to many projects throughout Illinois.
+We bring our professional experience to many solar energy services and projects throughout Illinois.
 Please contact us today if you plan on moving and need Rethink Electric involved!